Some New Addition Formulae for Weierstrass Elliptic Functions: New Addition formula (3-variable case)

-\item If instead one simplifies by setting $\mu_1=\mu_2=\mu_4=0$ then we of course get another simplification of the right hand side, but also a simplification of the left hand side.
-In this case $x^3$ is the only term in the curve equation with $x$ and so the starred variables can all be described using roots of unity acting on the non-starred variables.
-So in this case we have -5pt {
+\item Suppose instead we simplify by setting $\mu_1=\mu_2=\mu_4=0$.
+Of course we get another simplification of the right hand side, but in this case also a simplification of the left hand side.
+Now, $x^3$ is the only term in the curve equation with $x$ and so the starred variables can all be described using roots of unity acting on the non-starred variables.
+Hence in this case we have

-} 5pt \item The equianharmonic case is a subcase of the both the previous cases.
-Here we will have the simplified left hand side from {\rm(\ref{eq:3TRem2})} and a further reduced right hand side which may be obtained by setting $g_2=0$ in {\rm(\ref{eq:3TRem1})}.
-Using $\wp$-coordinates analogously to {\rm(\ref{emo_fs})}, we have the right hand side
+\item The equianharmonic case is a sub-case of the both the above specialisations.
+In this case we have the simplified left hand side from (\ref{eq:3TRem2}) and a further reduced right hand side which obtained by setting $g_2=0$ in (\ref{eq:3TRem1}).
+Using $\wp$-coordinates analogously to (\ref{emo_fs}), the right hand side is

-\end{enumerate} } \end{remark}
+\end{enumerate} \end{remark}